SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Most of the time, drug-induced lupus erythematosus is not as severe as SLE.
 The symptoms often go away within a few days to weeks after stopping the medicine you were taking.
 Rarely, kidney inflammation (nephritis) can develop with drug-induced lupus caused by TNF inhibitors or with ANCA vasculitis due to hydralazine or levamisole.
 Nephritis may require treatment with prednisone and immunosuppressive medicines.

-Avoid taking the drug that caused the reaction in future.
+Avoid taking the medicine that caused the reaction in future.
 Symptoms are likely to return if you do so.

 Possible Complications